sigmaai/self-driving-golf-cart/src/simulation/README.md

 ## Install carla python client in your workspace

     cd carla/PythonClient
-    pip install -e .  --user --upgrade
+    pip install .
 now in a python2.7 terminal you should be able to do

     import carla